Solar desalination: Single-phase solar desalination

-In indirect, or single phase, solar-powered desalination, two systems are combined: a solar energy collection system (e.g. photovoltaic panels) and a desalination system such as reverse osmosis (RO).
-The main single-phase processes, generally membrane processes, consist of RO and electrodialysis (ED).
-Single phase desalination is predominantly accomplished with photovoltaics that produce electricity to drive RO pumps.
-Over 15,000 desalination plants operate around the world.
-Nearly 70% use RO, yielding 44% of desalination.
-Alternative methods that use solar thermal collection to provide mechanical energy to drive RO are in development.
+In indirect/single phase solar-powered desalination, a solar energy collection system (e.g. photovoltaic panels) is combined with a desalination system such as reverse osmosis (RO).
+The main single-phase processes consist of RO and electrodialysis (ED).
+Nearly 70% of the 15,000+ desalination plants around the world use RO, comprising 44% of desalination.

 Reverse osmosis

-RO is the most common desalination process due to its efficiency compared to thermal desalination systems, despite the need for water pre-treatment.
-Economic and reliability considerations are the main challenges to improving PV powered RO desalination systems.
-However, plummeting PV panel costs make solar-powered desalination more feasible.
+RO is the most common desalination process due to its efficiency, despite the need for water pre-treatment.
+Most references to indirect solar RO refer to PV systems, although grid-connected CSP systems can also power RO, such as the solar towers powering grid-connected RO in Dubai (e.g. the Mohammed bin Rashid Al Maktoum Solar Park) and Spain (e.g. the Plataforma Solar de Almería).
+Energy efficiency comparisons report that high-temperature solar-powered RO systems are more energy efficient than PV-RO, although PV-powered systems typically win on cost.

-Solar-powered RO desalination is common in demonstration plants due to the modularity and scalability of both PV and RO systems.
-An economic analysis that explored an optimisation strategy of PV-powered RO reported favorable results.
+PV-powered RO desalination is common in demonstration plants due to its modularity and scalability.
+Economic and reliability considerations are the main challenges to improving them.
+Plummeting PV panel costs improve the argument for solar-powered desalination.
+One economic analysis explored an optimisation strategy of PV-powered RO and reported favorable results.

-PV converts solar radiation into direct-current (DC) electricity, which powers the RO unit.
+PV converts solar radiation into direct-current (DC) electricity, which powers the pumps of RO systems, often requiring conversion to AC current.
 The intermittent nature of sunlight and its variable intensity throughout the day complicates PV efficiency prediction and limits night-time desalination.
+Studies have indicated that intermittent operations can increase biofouling.

 Batteries can store solar energy for later use.
-Similarly, thermal energy storage systems ensure constant performance after sunset and on cloudy days.
+Alternatively, thermal energy storage systems ensure constant performance after sunset and on cloudy days.

-Batteries allow continuous operation.
-Studies have indicated that intermittent operations can increase biofouling.

-Batteries remain expensive and require ongoing maintenance.
+However, batteries remain expensive and require ongoing maintenance.
 Also, storing and retrieving energy from the battery lowers efficiency.

 Reported average cost of RO desalination is US$0.56/m^{3}.
-Using renewable energy, that cost could increase up to US$16/m^{3}.
-Although renewable energy costs are greater, their use is increasing.
+Using renewable energy, that cost could increase up to US$16/m^{3}., but the claimed record for cheapest solar-RO is $0.37/m^{3}, assisted by tariff rates.